ConcernedCitizen2025/Project2025-Assistant/_questions/052-national-security-intelligence-agencies.md

 ---
 layout: question
-title: "National Security and Intelligence Agencies"
+title: "Proposed Changes to National Security and Intelligence Agencies in Project 2025"
+description: "Explore how Project 2025's proposed restructuring of national security and intelligence agencies, including centralizing operations and enhancing counterterrorism measures, could impact oversight and civil liberties."
 ---

+# Proposed Changes to National Security and Intelligence Agencies in Project 2025

-### *What are the proposed changes to national security and intelligence agencies?*
+## *What are the proposed changes to national security and intelligence agencies?*

-# Proposed Changes to National Security and Intelligence Agencies

-#### Introduction
+**Introduction**

 National security and intelligence agencies are critical to the defense and stability of the United States.
 Project 2025 outlines various proposed changes aimed at restructuring and reorienting these agencies to better align with a conservative vision of national security.
-The proposals are designed to shift the focus of these agencies towards more aggressive counterterrorism measures, stricter immigration controls, and a rollback of policies perceived as politically motivated or overly bureaucratic.
-This analysis explores these proposed changes and their potential impact on U.S. national security, intelligence operations, and democratic governance.
+The proposals focus on enhancing counterterrorism measures, tightening immigration controls, and reducing bureaucratic inefficiencies.
+However, these changes raise concerns about oversight, civil liberties, and the potential concentration of power within these agencies.

 #### Analysis of Proposed Changes